AthLw/WiFiSniffer/README.md

 bash ./install.sh
 ```

 > Note: Before running program, you should confirm that the configuration has been modified.
-The configuration includes `SNIFF_ADDR` and `AIRTIME_WINDOW` in `Constant.h` file.
+The configuration includes `SNIFF_ADDR`, `SNIFF_IFACE` and `AIRTIME_WINDOW` in `Constant.h` file.
 And `max_users` in `plot_airtime.py` could be changed, but the max users in our program should not exceed 10.(which is determined by the number of predefine colors.)

 ### Run